-1. While linked to the vehicle, start the engine, then press and release the LD/M button.

-- The "Test Modes" menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Live Data Menu, then press the ENTER

-button.

-- The "Live Data" menu displays.

-- - The "Record Live Data Menu" displays.

-- - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
-Use the UP △ and DOWN 5 buttons, as necessary, to highlight Erase DTCs, then press the ENTER 4 button to erase DTCs from the vehicle's computer.
-When the Erase process is complete, the "Record by DTC Trigger" screen displays.

-- 5. When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows:
+- While linked to the vehicle, start the engine, then press and release the LD/M web button. - The "Mode Selection Menu" displays. - - The "Live Data" menu displays. - - The "Record Live Data Menu" displays. - - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+Use the UP (△) and DOWN (○) buttons, as necessary, to highlight Erase DTCs, then press the ENTER (4) button to erase DTCs from the vehicle's computer.
+When the Erase process is complete, the "Record by DTC Trigger" screen displays. - When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows: